rootacc3ss/random-notes/godstack.md

 Next to purchase after running stack successfully:

 ~~Methylene Blue (energy for CFS among other benefits), start at 10mg w/ no more than 20-30 in a day.
 Put directly in to a cup of coffee for best results.~~
-✅ Purchased, not yet adding to stack until I know it's good.
+✅ Purchased, not yet adding to stack until I know it's good. **SEE NOTE BELOW ABOUT THIS CHEMICAL**

 ~~NAD+ for testing~~ ✅ Added, **Add both MBlue and NAD+ to core stack after testing.**